saikyun/clobits/examples/README.md

-Structure of an example, in this case sdl:
+Structure of the examples:

-## sdl/create-src
+## create-src

 Example code for generating a clojure library and the required interfaces / classes

-## sdl/gen-src
+## gen-src

 The result of generating a library.
-This is representative of what a user of sdl would `require`.
+This is representative of what a user of the library would `require`.
 This source (and some classes built from it) could be packaged as a .jar.

 These files are in this repo so that one can inspect them on github.
 As soon as you run a lein command in this project, they will be re-generated.

-## sdl/src
+## src

 Examples of usage of the generated library.